 Path goal theory

-This theory is a merger between the behavioral theory of leadership presented earlier and expectancy theory of motivation.
+This theory is a merger between the behavioral theory presented earlier and expectancy theory of motivation.
 It states that effective leaders are one’s that show the path towards achieving a goal for his/her peers, by providing support, wisdom, information and motivation.
 The theory identifies two leadership styles; directive and supportive leadership.

 Push the limits: self leadership.

 This article cannot be complete without introducing the concept of self leadership, which essentially supports the notion that leadership is not only something that you can learn, but essentially, it is also something that can be taught to others.